UT-ADL/autoware_mini_practice/practice_5/README.md

 4. To transform the `points`, the following steps are done
    - transform matrix is numpified and transposed (to match them in the `points` array)
    - `points` are turned into homogeneous coordinates
-   - dot product is used to transform the coordinates into needed `output_frame`
+   - dot product is used to transform the coordinates into needed `output_frame` via [transformation matrix](https://www.brainvoyager.com/bv/doc/UsersGuide/CoordsAndTransforms/SpatialTransformationMatrices.html) multiplication
    - add again printouts in the code:
       - print `tf_matrix`, `points` shape after the transform and the first line from `points` array